 This is not always true, but it does stand to reason that someone who has been diligently working the business longer, and has built a larger team and is doing larger sales volumes will make more money than those who are new and have no team or customer base.
 After two months in my current networking marketing company, I was making more than my sponsor.
 He just wasn’t working the business.
 My upline leadership makes more than their sponsor.
 Why?
 Their sponsor quit pursuing the business as well.
 No matter when you get into a business opportunity, there is room for you to grow and build your business.

-And the reverse works also; no matter how long you have been in, if you fail to keep working and growing your business your profits will decrease.
+And the reverse works also; no matter how long you have been in a network marketing company, if you fail to keep working and growing your business your profits will decrease.
 Neither I or anyone else can guarantee you that just because you sign up a million people, that you will make a large amount of money on a steady basis.
 You are not going to get rich quick with no effort and you can’t just sign up and rake in the big checks.
 You have to work; and those who have been working it longer will usually be making more money; not just because they have been in longer, but because those with sticking power are usually working the business hard and have learned what to do and how to sell their product and their opportunity.
 Ineffective, low producers will probably not stay with the business long enough to see the financial rewards and were probably not doing what was necessary to produce them.

 There are reputable, honest, money making network marketing companies and opportunities out there for you to join.

 This one only seems like an untruth because there are bad companies out there and once you have had an experience with one of those, you don’t usually have the open mindedness to trust another opportunity.
 Especially if your second experience is negative.
-Pretty soon you shut down completely at the mere mention of direct selling, network marketing or MLM (multi level marketing).
+Pretty soon you shut down completely at the mere mention of direct selling, a network marketing company or MLM (multi level marketing).
 In reality, there are many out there who are success stories and have made great fortunes in this industry without cheating their downlines or pumping up false sales to get bonuses.

 Sometimes a company is bad-mouthed by a distributor who feels cheated out of commissions or sales when they really didn’t understand what was required of them.
 If you have to renew your distributor fee yearly and you fail to do so; you will lose profits, sales, maybe even your downline.
 This may have been a miscommunication between you and your sponsor, or you misunderstood the requirement, but you should make yourself familiar with your agreement with the company and all the requirements yourself so that you don’t run the risk of doing or not doing something that will cause you to forfeit your hard work.
 If your distributor agreement specifically states that you are not to recruit your team into other business opportunities, then don’t try to sign them up for your next big venture.
 Definitely don’t be surprised when the company turns on you after doing such.